-26. Redress of Student Complaints
+26. Redress of Student Complaints (revised 6/3/2013)

-- A. If a student believes that he or she has a legitimate grievance against a faculty member or some part of the academic process (except dismissal), he or she may seek redress at any time within the semester up to 20 days following the end of the academic session.
-For Academic Policies concerning grade changes see Sections13.B.C.
-For other policies that address student concerns please consult the Student Handbook and/or the College Catalog. - 1.
-If the student can bring the complaint directly to the instructor, he or she should do so and, together, they should resolve the problem. - 2.
-If the student cannot bring the complaint to the instructor or if he or she does and the matter is not resolved satisfactorily, the student may request his or her dean or department chair to act as an intermediary between the student and the instructor to solve the problem.
-The dean/chair will consult both with the instructor and the student and, acting as impartial arbitrator, render a decision in writing to both.
+If a student believes that they have a legitimate grievance against a faculty member or some part of the academic process (except dismissal), only they may seek redress at any time within the semester through the incomplete period (see Section 1.373G) by way of the following steps.
+For Academic Policies concerning grade changes see Sections 1.352F and 1.377.
+For other policies that address student concerns please consult the Student Handbook and/or the College Catalog.

-- 3. If the student does not accept the decision, he or she may appeal in writing to the Provost.
-If the instructor does not accept the decision, he or she may appeal in writing to the Provost. - 4.
-The Provost, as impartial arbitrator, renders the final decision in writing to the student, the instructor and the dean or department chair.
+- C. If the student can bring the complaint directly to the instructor, they should do so and together, they should resolve the problem. - B. If the student cannot bring the complaint to the instructor or if they do and the matter is not resolved satisfactorily, the student may request their school dean to act as an intermediary between the student and the instructor to solve the problem.
+The dean will consult both with the instructor and the student and, acting as impartial arbitrator, render a decision in writing to both. - C. If the student does not accept the decision, they may appeal in writing to the Provost.
+If the instructor does not accept the decision, they may appeal in writing to the Provost. - D. The Provost, as impartial arbitrator, renders the final decision in writing to the student, the instructor and the division dean.